andrewtdiz/Weave/docs/tutorials/fundamentals/values.md

 local Value = Weave.Value
 ```

-A Weave `Value` is an object that stores a Luau value.
+A Weave `Value` is an object that stores any value.

 ```luau
 local health = Value.new(100)